InterIntSys/InterIntSys.github.io/content/news/20251231_confirmhumanity_radio/index.md

 This episode focuses on **social justice in data-driven societies**, highlighting how algorithms are often framed as neutral, while they reflect social structures and can reinforce existing inequalities.

 {{% mention "christine-bauer" %}}
-discusses how recommender systems in music and media affect visibility and access, emphasizing that fairness is not only about the data, but requires an understanding of **algorithms and their social embedding**.
+discusses how recommender systems in music and media affect visibility and access, emphasizing that fairness is not only about the data, but requires an understanding of **algorithms and their social context**.

 Episode link:
 https://cba.media/751431